 Before the inclusion of project activity in the PoA, Microsol’s Carbon Manage Direction verifies (on the CDM, Gold Standard, and VCS registries) whether there is any other project concerning the same technology registered in the same geographical boundary.
 If it turns out there is, an assessment is conducted on both project documentation to make sure they correspond to two different project activities.

-In any case, to be eligible to the PoA, each LPP has to sign the “LPP eligibility form” (presented in Appendix 3) that contains a specific criterion on the double-counting issue.
+In any case, to be eligible to the PoA, each LPP has signed the “LPP eligibility form” (presented in Appendix 3) that contains a specific criterion on the double-counting issue.
 It says: “The project is not registered as an individual project activity nor is part of another registered PoA on the official or voluntary carbon market (the technology units listed in the “End users list” provided by the LPP have never been presented to any carbon certification process)”.

 Finally, internal control is also realized among the PoA’s LPPs to make sure there are no end users in common between them.
 The software has been designed that enables to cross-reference of two lists of end users from the PoA’s LPPs and suppress all redundant names.
 This control is conducted whenever two LPPs are implementing the same technology in the same State or Department.